Green-Chilley/OLAF-Neighbourhood-Protocol/README.md

 ## License
 This project is developed for educational purposes and is not intended for commercial use.

-Certainly!
-Here's a more structured format for the contributors/authors section:

 ## Contributors/Authors

 - **Elliot Koh**